EvergineTeam/Samples/README.md

 Source Code: https://github.com/EvergineTeam/DigitalTwin-Demo

 ## Mixed Reality Demo
-Evergine.MRTK is a project that provides a set of components and features used to accelerate cross-platform XR application development in Wave Engine.
+Evergine.MRTK is a project that provides a set of components and features used to accelerate cross-platform XR application development in Evergine.

 ![alt MRTKDemo](Images/MRTKDemo.jpg)